jenniferjacobs/fireandlion/thinking/_posts/2017-08-29-producing-the-economy-with-the-ebw-case-study.md

 The [Electric Book workflow](http://electricbook.works) is a process and a curated set of established, open-source tools.
 Our aim has always been to develop as little new software as possible, so that we can move quickly and benefit from established software communities.

-Time was critical, of course, because we had only ten months to replace and extend functionality CORE was using with Inkling, a seven-year-old, multi-million-dollar Silicon Valley product.
+Time was critical, of course, because we had only ten months to replace and extend the functionality that CORE was using with Inkling, a seven-year-old, multi-million-dollar Silicon Valley product.

 We had already spent over two years developing our workflow, so we had covered a lot of ground already, but it needed a lot of extending to work for something as big and complex as CORE.